I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nf-minitape-tapeclassphysicalblocktologicalblock.md

 <p>If a tape miniclass driver calls this routine with an unsupported tape density code, <b>TapeClassPhysicalBlockToLogicalBlock </b>returns the physical block address in the return value, without performing any translation.</p>

-<p>A tape miniclass driver calls <b>TapeClassPhysicalBlockToLogicalBlock</b> to translate a physical block address from a tape device to a logical block address for an application. <b>TapeClassPhysicalBlockToLogicalBlock</b> is not necessary for SCSI-2 or later drivers because devices that comply with SCSI-2 or later standards support logical block addressing.</p>

-<p>If a tape miniclass driver calls this routine with an unsupported tape density code, <b>TapeClassPhysicalBlockToLogicalBlock </b>returns the physical block address in the return value, without performing any translation.</p>

 ## -requirements
 <table>
 <tr>